 These are matching grants.
 The contribution of your congregation toward the project in both money and volunteer time will be considered.

-An up-to-date Church Assessment Tool (CAT from Holy COW) within three to five years of a previous one If a congregation has not taken a CAT, the congregation should contact the Presbytery for assistance in the process, tspuhlermccabe@thepresbytery.org
+n up-to-date Church Assessment Tool (CAT from Holy COW) within three to five years of a previous one.
+If a congregation has not taken a CAT, the congregation should contact the Presbytery for assistance in the process, tspuhlermccabe@thepresbytery.org

 Some preliminary work should be done to assess feasibility before applying.
 The project should have a reasonable chance of success, and some way to measure success.